veniva/zcms/docs/development/introduction.md

 The file structure is organized in a way that the core files of the ZCMS are isolated in separate folders so that it can be easily upgraded to the latest compatible version.

-    root/module/core          #this is the core modules folder root/public_html/core     #it contains the client side files like CSS and JS
+    logic                     #here are located the files that contain all the business logic used in the application's modules root/module/core          #this is the core modules folder root/public_html/core     #it contains the client side files like CSS and JS